CarolinaKauark/to-do-app/README.md

 - Kindly check that the current working directory is the desired one before proceeding

- git clone git@github.com:CarolinaKauark/to-do-app_frontend.git
+ git clone git@github.com:CarolinaKauark/to-do-app_backend.git
- cd to-do-app_frontend
+ cd to-do-app_backend

  <strong>2.
 Choose your preferred development environment: Docker or Local</strong>